The Shanling M2s is a compact and affordable DAP offering up to DSD256 decoding and 130mW of output power. It is priced at $199.

-This is quite a high profile design edge used now by a number of smartphone manufacturers such as Google and even Apple.
-Samsung’s curved glass is technically “3D” glass because of their bendable substrates and electronics whereas the M2s screen has none of that.
+This is quite a high-profile design edge used now by a number of smartphone manufacturers such as Google and even Apple.
+Samsung’s curved glass is technically “3D” glass because of its bendable substrates and electronics whereas the M2s screen has none of that.

 It is perhaps ironic that Shanling has not used a touchscreen capable solution for the M2s because the concept of 2.5D glass is exactly for that by preventing snagging when swiping across the screen on raised bezels.

 That being said it is beautiful.
 I would argue it is the best-looking screen at this price point in the market with excellent wide viewing angles, proper anti-aliasing, and legible fonts, and excellent color saturation.

 There is no onboard memory which is a shame but not wholly inconsistent with DAPs at this price point or below.
 What we do have is a single slot on the left panel for microSD with a current firmware capable capacity of up to 256GB memory size accepted.

 Here is the cool thing though about the M2s memory capacity.
 It has the same features in terms of connectivity and OTG as the N3 which means you can indirectly hook up to 5TB of additional memory space to the M2s by using the BT bidirectional service.

 In effect, the M2s becomes a wireless DAC/Amp with potential access to just under 5Tb of space (2TB OTG M2s, 2TB OTG phone, 2 x 256GB memory cards in N3 and Phone and an average of 128GB space onboard a smartphone).
 That is a huge reservoir of space the M2s can tap into for audio tracks.